moq-wg/moq-transport/draft-lcurley-moq-transport.md

 The sender MAY cancel streams in response to congestion.
 This can be useful when the sender does not support stream prioritization.

+TODO: this section actually describes stream cancellation, not session cancellation.
+Is this section required, or can it be deleted, or added to a new "workflow" section?

 ## Termination {#session-termination}
 The transport session can be terminated at any point.